-At Harthill Primary School we make MFL an enjoyable learning experience for all pupils.
-French is the language currently being learnt by each class.
+At Harthill Primary School we make MFL (Modern Foreign Languages) an enjoyable learning experience for our pupils.
+Spanish is the language currently being learnt by the KS2 classes.

 In EYFS and KS1, children have access to the Spanish language through occasional role play, rhymes and songs.
 Spanish is presented throughout the school on displays, food-serving areas and spoken as greetings by some staff members.